tronprotocol/wallet-cli/README.md

 Public from amount / shielded input amount = public output amount + shielded output amount + fee

 publicFromAddress
-> Public from address, set to null if not needed.Optional, If this variable is not configured, it is the address of the current login account
+> Public from address, set to null if not needed.
+Optional, If this variable is not configured, it is the address of the current login account

 fromAmount
 > The amount transfer from public address, if publicFromAddress set to null, this variable must be 0.